+The final reports are available in Annex 1a, documents no. 11-13.
 The main specific activities carried out in relation to biological sampling and analysis of biological samples and their more relevant results are summarized below:

 a) Biological sampling

 During Phase 9, following sampling protocols agreed in earlier Phases, the consortium sampled a total of 747 bluefin tuna (1 YOY, 4 juvenile fish, 101 medium sized fish and 641 large fish) from different regions (107 from the Strait of Gibraltar, 50 from Morocco, 31 from Portugal, 56 from the Canary Islands, 184 from Norway, 314 from the Central North Atlantic and 5 from the Bay of Biscay).
 In total, 1079 biological samples (322 otoliths, 154 fin spines and 603 genetic samples) were collected by the Consortium and incorporated into the tissue bank.
 The consortium also received samples from other ICCAT contracts with tagging teams and farm operators.
 In total, 4427 biological samples (1600 otoliths, 598 fin spines and 2229 genetic samples from 2941 individuals were collected.
 The total number of bluefin tuna individuals and samples collected in the Phase 9 is shown in Tables 9 and 10.